pmargreff/pmargreff.github.io/about.markdown

 Cyclist for fun, I enjoy painting watercolor, urban sketching, human figure, and fine art in general.
 I'm also a software developer, and while I love complex problems, functional programming, and distributed systems, my interest in disciplines associated with management has grown recently.

-You will find my thought on most of the mentioned topics above and other miscellaneous as well.
+Here you will find my thoughts on most of the topics mentioned above and other miscellaneous as well.

-Feel free to drop me a message: pmargreff at gmail dot com.
+If you need, drop me a message: pmargreff [at] gmail [dot] com